 I know, I know… easier said than done, right?
 But stay with me here.
 Consider the “what if I’m wrong” scenario.
 Come up with a few scenarios that could discredit your false story.
 Choose another truth to believe that empowers, uplifts, and boosts your confidence.

 Now, make a move toward your goals.
 Do not second-guess or over-think it.
 (Remember, you have done that already!)
 Ask yourself what you need to get you from A to Z, and then across the finish line.

 The stories we tell ourselves impede our growth and expose us as our own worst enemy.
-Step into your power by separating facts from assumptions and make the necessary changes.
+Step into your power by separating facts from assumptions and making the necessary changes.
 Trust me, this is a game-changer!

 Pivot your perspective.
 Get into your success mindset and get back on course.
 You can achieve the business success you deserve!

 Feeling overwhelmed?
 Remember that you don’t have to figure it out alone.
 Sign up for a business strategy call, and I’ll help you determine your next steps.

 Hop into one of my private FB groups, the Interior Design Business Forum (For Interior Designers) or The Coaching Hot Spot (For online Coaches, Consultants, and Service-Based Entrepreneurs) to get my daily inspiration, lessons, and thoughts.
 Let these communities help you become an actionable entrepreneur!